CSE210-fa25-team10/emoji_project/README.md

 ### Mixed Content
 ```
 Input: I'm happy but also sad and awkward lol
-Output: I'm 😀 but also 😢 and 😅 😂
+Output: I'm 😁 but also 😔 and 😅 😂
 ```
+Note: Outputs depend on the current mappings in `emoji-dictionary.json`.
+If you change the dictionary, results will update accordingly.

 ## Emojify Project Structure